MacenDi/cs2guesser/README.md

-# CS:GO Sound Guesser 🎮🔊
+# CS2 Sound Guesser 🎮🔊

-A fun and interactive web game where you test your knowledge of Counter-Strike: Global Offensive weapon sounds!
+A fun and interactive web game where you test your knowledge of Counter-Strike 2 weapon sounds!

 ## 🎯 Game Features

-- **Sound Recognition**: Listen to authentic CS:GO weapon sounds and guess which weapon it is
+- **Sound Recognition**: Listen to authentic CS2 weapon sounds and guess which weapon it is
 - **Timed Rounds**: 15 seconds per round to keep the game exciting
 - **Score Tracking**: Track your accuracy across multiple rounds
 - **Modern UI**: Clean, responsive design with Material-UI components